Office Design Models

 What is Pitch Design?

 The standard office design process follows the pitch-to-win model.
 Once you have defined your project brief and budget internally, you reach out to several office fit out companies who may be able to help.
 Following initial conversations, you then narrow the list down to 2 or 3 different companies.
-You work with all these companies separately to create an initial design package, which is often accompanied by a quote.
+You work with all these companies separately to create an initial design layouts, which is often accompanied by a quote.

 Following this, you refine the 3 different packages until you are happy to make a decision on which company is the best option.
 Once you have made your decision, your chosen contractor will develop the detailed design and finalised quote.
 When you are happy with the final package, you sign the project contract, and your dream office design will start to take shape.